 Portishead Cruising Club affords its members the opportunity to benefit from some of the cheapest moorings available in the Bristol Channel.
 For further information on moorings contact Rodney Deacon, Moorings Officer.

 The Club has 44 moorings within Crockerne Pill and Chapel Pill on the River Avon.
 Moorings are allocated at the beginning of the sailing season in March.
 All are mud moorings and boats therefore float in a mud wallow over low water.

 To apply for a mooring, club members should apply via the online form.
 Mooring fees are payable in full by the 27th of January and at the annual moorings allocation night.
 The club reserves the right to charge a returnable berthing deposit.

 Each mooring is graded for desirability and floating time and allocated according to the points earned by the owner.
-Points can be earned by contributing to the maintenance of the moorings, Club house, or by contributing towards the running of the Club which is self-funding and run by volunteers.
-To be eligible for a club mooring owners must be Club members for at least 6 months and their vessel must carry third party insurance to the value of not less than £2m.
+Points can be earned by contributing to the maintenance of the moorings or by contributing towards the running of the club.
+To be eligible for a club mooring owners must be members for at least 6 months and their vessel must carry third party insurance to the value of not less than £2m.
 To allow safe access, the size of boats is normally limited to 33’ (10.15m) in Chapel Pill and 30’ (9.2m) in Crockerne Pill.

 In general, boats further away from the stream side of the trot will have a lesser draft thus allowing them access over any part of the trot chain they need to pass.
-On each trot, the owner of the boat nearest the stream is designated the “trot master” and is responsible for the maintenance of the trot.
+On each trot, the owner of the boat nearest the stream is designated the ‘trot master. and is responsible for the maintenance of the trot.